 Department of Special Collections and University Archives

-The purpose of the University Archives is to collect, preserve, and administer the records which document the history of the University and its operations.
-Due to a number of factors, including privacy legislation concerning student records and other related laws, the materials housed in University Archives require permission from the Head of Special Collections in order to be viewed.
-She may, in turn, contact the designated administrator for permission, depending on content.
+The purpose of the University Archives is to collect, preserve, and administer the records which document the history of Idaho State University and its operations.
+Due to a number of factors, including privacy legislation concerning student records and other related laws, materials housed in the University Archives may require permission from the Head of Special Collections and University Archives in order to be viewed.
+The Head may, in turn, contact the designated administrator for permission, depending on content.
 While these records are part of the "public record" of the state, Idaho Code recognizes several exemptions from disclosure.

-All transfer of records and historic materials should be arranged for in advance by contacting either the Library Assistant I, or Robin Stanger.
-The Head of Special Collections is also the University Archivist.
-Please contact them at (208) 282-3608 with questions about the Archives.
-If you have questions about ISU Records and Information Management, please contact that department at (208)282-3251.
-The ISU Records and Information Management Program, defined by ISU policy, is aligned with the Eli M. Oboler Library due to its connection to the identification of permanent or historic records.
+If you have questions about ISU Records and Information Management, please contact our Records Manager, Monte Asche at (208)282-3045 or via email: firstname.lastname@example.org.
+The ISU Records and Information Management Program, defined by ISU policy is aligned with the Eli M. Oboler Library due to its connection to the identification of permanent or historic records.